Design Patterns

 public static void main(String[] args) {

-Composite root = new Composite();
+Folder root = new Folder();

-root.add(new Leaf());
+root.add(new File());

 }